Coffee to Water Ratio Calculator

-French press method usually needs more coffee than pour over brewing technique.
-Some tools dedicated to French press method have a scale from 1:16 for weak coffee to even 1:10 for a strong cup.
+The French press method usually needs more coffee than the pour-over brewing technique.
+Somehave a scale from 1:16 for weak coffee to 1:10 for a strong cup.
 In our coffee to water calculator, we've chosen French press ratios:

 Cold brew coffee ratio

-For a cold brew method, you need to use much more coffee than in other brewing techniques.
-The usual ratio is something between 1:9 to 1:7, but if you want to have your coffee stronger, you can use as much as 1:5 or even 1:3 (for making a coffee concentrate aim for 1:1).
+You need to use much more coffee for a cold brew method than in other brewing techniques.
+The usual ratio is something between 1:9 to 1:7, but if you want to have your coffee stronger, you can use as much as 1:5 or even 1:3 (for making a coffee concentrate, aim for 1:1).
 This coffee to water calculator defines: